hransom528/GameOfLife/README.md

-# PyGameOfLife
+# GameOfLife
-Implementing Conway's Game of Life using Python
+Implementing Conway's Game of Life in Python and C++